Consumer Data Giants

 What they are: Oracle built one of the largest advertising data platforms through acquisitions: BlueKai (2014), Datalogix (2014), AddThis (2016), and Moat (2017).[27]
 The combined platform featured two billion global consumer profiles across over 30,000 targeting attributes.[28]

-What happened: In 2024, Oracle announced it was shutting down its advertising business entirely.[29]
+What happened: On September 30, 2024, Oracle shut down its advertising business entirely.[29]
 Advertising revenue had fallen from $2 billion in 2022 to approximately $300 million by fiscal year 2024, driven by the decline of third-party cookies, GDPR compliance challenges, and the broader erosion of cross-site tracking.[30]
 This is one of the most significant retreats in data broker history, a tech giant with a multi-billion-dollar data operation concluding the business was no longer viable.

 Why it matters: Oracle's exit demonstrates that the data broker business model based on third-party cookies and massive cross-site tracking is under existential pressure.
 However, the data Oracle collected over a decade hasn't simply vanished.